-Formal learning outcomes for Literature Core and Arts Core courses taught in the German Studies Department have been developed in consultation with the individual instructors and department faculty as well as with the Center for Teaching Excellence and Core office staff.
+Formal learning outcomes for Literature Core and Arts Core courses taught in the German Studies program have been developed in consultation with the individual instructors and department faculty as well as with the Center for Teaching Excellence and Core office staff.
 While specific learning outcomes vary depending on each course, German Studies Literature Core courses in general address enduring questions-How do we define ourselves against what we fear?
 How might we think of crisis as opportunity and innovation?
 How does our understanding of literature shape our conception of the world and ourselves?
 How might we see literature as a mode of sociological inquiry?-within the unique framework of the German literary and cultural legacy, especially since 1800.
 Our Arts Core course raises and addresses some of the same questions-How do we square atrocity with aesthetic representation?
 How do we give form to what remains inexpressible?-and focuses on the German cinematic legacy since 1945.
+Two of our courses-one new and one existing-have been designated for credit under the Engaging Difference and Justice program of the Cultural Diversity Core.
+Those formal learning outcomes emerged from internal deliberations and consultation with the Core Office.